Glaivenus/Eatwhat/README.md

 On developing

 A random monitor to determine what to eat today.
-All ext are in Chinese now.
+All text are in Chinese now.

 Goals:
 Will later add English version, and switch by a button.